chriskrycho/lightning-rs/tests/sympolymathesy/content/journal/2020/Autotracking Elegant DX Via Cutting-Edge CS.md

 }
 ```

-This is *not* the actual implementation—for one thing, you can’t use a decorator to change imports like this!—but it *is* the right mental model.[^actual-impl] Reading a tracked property always invokes `markAsUsed`, and setting it always invokes `markAsChanged`.
+This is *not* the actual implementation—for one thing, you can’t use a decorator to change imports like this!—but it *is* the right mental model.[^actual] Reading a tracked property always invokes `markAsUsed`, and setting it always invokes `markAsChanged`.
 (This is no different from the logging we added manually in the `PersonInfo` example earlier!)

-[^actual-impl]:
+[^actual]:
     In the actual implementation, `@tracked` is actually implemented using a closure in another module, which uses functions named `consumeTag` and `dirtyTagFor`.
 The “tags” referenced in the functions’ names are lightweight objects which store the global clock value for a given piece of tracked data.
 For a walkthrough of the implementation, see the [Tracking in the Glimmer <abbr title="virtual machine">VM</abbr>][walkthrough-video] video that [Chris Garrett][cg] and I recorded as he helped me fill in some of my gaps in understanding around all of this.

 ```js